The Premier Community Archaeology Company in the East Midlands,

 Click on the pictures below to see pictures from previous Sherwood Forest Archaeology Training Field Schools:

-The tour departs from Wellington Circus in Nottingham at 9:30am and returns by 17:30 depending on traffic.
+The tour departs from West Bridgord sat 9:15 and Wellington Circus in Nottingham at 9:30am and returns by 17:30 depending on traffic.

 No food or refreshments are provided on the journey.
-Toilets are available at three of the sites as outlined above.
+Toilets are available at three of the sites mentioned above.

 As well as usual collection from Nottingham Playhouse at 9:30am